Best Baritones for Professional 2026

 Alright, let's talk baritones.
 You're past the beginner horn, you're gigging regularly, maybe laying down tracks - you need a baritone that can handle it.
 It's not just about blowing air; it's about articulation, projection, and a tone that cuts through a horn section or sits well in a recording.
 We're focusing on instruments that won't hold you back from what you're trying to achieve.

-- • Gold brass body delivers a rich, warm, and resonant tone.
+- • Gold brass body delivers a warm, rich, and focused tone.

 Kühnl & Hoyer B15/16 Bariton Royal G